Last updated June 20th, 2023.

 A robust Philippine economy is simply icing on top of a metaphorical cake filled with positive demographic trends and rising demand for homes.

-With all of that said, there are a few ways to get around these rules.
-Some methods are riskier than others.
 Land can be leased for up to 50 years, which is extendable for yet another 25.
-You can buy land in the Philippines through a corporation as well.
+Buying land in Philippines is possible through a local corporation as well.

 How Much are Property Taxes in the Philippines?